 - Customer internal test and confirmation of success

 Predicting extrusion processing conditions thanks to “light” scientific approaches

 Extrusion modeling is commonly considered as a heavy treatment that requires detailed screw geometrical data and numerous matter characterization data.

 We developed simpler approach based on extrusion phenomenology and the identification of physical critical parameters (among them being interfacial dynamical properties responsible for screw-matter interaction).

-Following the success of our recommandations, Client confided that issues with elastomer industrialisation had been lasting for more than one year and that classical R&D extrusion pilot studies had not been able to provide satisfaction.
+Following the success of our recommendations, Client confided that issues with elastomer industrialization had been lasting for more than one year and that classical R&D extrusion pilot studies had not been able to provide satisfaction.